 You want to find as many ways as possible to be “rewarded” every time you sit down to write.
 The easiest way to do this?
 Print out a giant calendar and make a big red X over each day you write and publish.

 In the beginning, this will give you positive reinforcement and help you gain momentum.

 Another great way to do this is to find an accountability partner.
 Team up with someone also trying to build a daily writing habit.
 Share your struggles, cheer each other on, and build a rock-solid relationship.
 When one of you falls off the ship, the other person can throw down a ladder to get back on.

-The key to building a long-lasting writing habit is to design each stage of your habit feedback loop intentionally.
+The key to building a daily writing habit is to design each stage of your habit feedback loop intentionally.

-Here’s a quick checklist you can use as you build your own writing habit to make sure you’re successfully applying the 4 Laws of Behavior Change to each of these stages:
+Here’s a quick checklist you can use as you build your own writing routine to make sure you’re successfully applying the 4 Laws of Behavior Change to each of these stages:

 - Remind yourself what your real goal is: becoming a writer.
 True behavior change is identity change.
 If you want to stick to your habit in the long run, make sure it’s aligned with your identity.